Mother and Daughter Conflict in Family Business: Why the Closest Bond Becomes the Most Volatile

 The daughter is caught between two developmental tasks that pull in opposite directions.

-The first is differentiation: every adult daughter must establish her own identity as separate from her mother's.
-Research confirms that this process is more complex in mother-daughter relationships than in any other dyad (Shrier et al., 2004).
+• The first is differentiation: every adult daughter must become her own person separate from her mother.
+Research confirms that this process is especially complex in mother-daughter relationships (Shrier et al., 2004).
 The identification between mother and daughter is deeper, and it begins earlier.

 In a family business, these two tasks collide.
-If the daughter differentiates too visibly, by leading differently, making different strategic choices, or establishing her own authority, the mother may experience it as rejection.
-If the daughter stays too close to the mother's way of doing things, she never builds her own leadership identity.
+If the daughter differentiates too visibly, the mother may experience it as rejection.
+If the daughter stays too close to the mother's way, she never becomes her own leader:

 The Interventions